Skip to main content

 Thousands of horses are auctioned each year, but few regulations are in place for horses.
 Addressing the issues within auctions is the first vital step toward ending the many abuses horses are subjected to.

+Love horses and want to protect them?
 Here are some ways you can join the fight to end equine cruelty.

 Related Petitions to Issue